 Addiction IOP in Dallas-Fort Worth

-Our Addiction IOP is ideal for individuals who need regular support without residential hospitalization.
 We offer two IOP options: IOP 5 (5 days per week) for greater structure and IOP 3 (3 days per week) for those who are more stable or stepping down.
 Many people begin with IOP 5 and transition to IOP 3 as they make progress, allowing continued support without putting life on hold.

 IOP Addiction Treatment Sessions Schedule